Keerthan2006/java-cicd-jenkins-k8s/README.md

 ## 🏗️ End-to-End Workflow

 - A developer pushes code to the GitHub repository
-- GitHub triggers Jenkins using a webhook
 - Jenkins starts the CI pipeline
 - The latest source code is fetched
 - The application is built